unrays/Apex/README.md

 }
 ```

-**Fifth iteration** – Conceptually clean, uses structs, but roughly 3× slower than a class-based ECS due to dictionary and array overhead.
+**Fifth iteration** – Conceptually clean, uses structs, but roughly 3× slower than first iteration due to dictionary and array overhead.
 *Conceptually solid, fully struct-based, but runtime is heavier due to memory indirection.*

 ```console